Hariprasath-AI/Problem-Solving---3/README.md

 ## TRADITIONAL PROGRAMMER :loudspeaker: : <h3> Hey Mr..., that's it.... take it... :smirk: </h3>
 ## SOMEONE :loudspeaker: : <h3>Okay, fine :smiley:.
 What you will do if I need to sum the series with distance:grey_question::exclamation: <br/>For example, distance = 2 (1 + 3 + 5 = 9). </h3>
 ## TRADITIONAL PROGRAMMER :loudspeaker: : <h3> Hey,  just change the step value from 1 to 2 in the 'range' function of the 'for' loop. </h3>
 ## SOMEONE :loudspeaker: : <h3> Okay, that's fine.
-If my start and stop value are too low, <br/> your running time of code will not be noticeable which<br/> means that we can't observe the time difference in seconds. <br/> Our modern day CPU's will handle easily.
-What you will do if I gave 1 as start and <br/> 1 lakh million as stop or 1000 lakh million as stop value. <br/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For 1 lakh million, my PC will take around 160 hours to compute. <br/> This is not a small amount of time.
+If my start and stop value are too low, your running time of code will not be noticeable which means that we can't observe the time difference in seconds.
+Our modern day CPU's will handle easily.
+What you will do if I gave 1 as start and 1 lakh million as stop or 1000 lakh million as stop value.
+For 1 lakh million, my PC will take around 160 hours to compute. <br/> This is not a small amount of time.
 So, how you will approach :grey_question: </h3>